Born in Cairo, Egypt. British Subject by Maltese father. Italian mother. International studies in Cairo, Egypt and Florence, Italy.

 Today residing in Nice, France.

-1950s - Interpreter-translator in English, Italian and French with the South African Legation; the Australian Legation and finally in the office of the Director General of the Food and Agriculture Administration of the UN, in Rome.
+1950s - Interpreter-translator in English, Italian and French with the South African Legation; the Australian Legation and finally in the office of the Director General of the Food and Agriculture Organization of the UN, in Rome.

 March 2005 - Godmother, Singer and Mistress of Ceremonies at the First "Jazz Ladies' Festival" in Lucca, Tuscany, Italy.

 Lyric writer in English and Italian for leading Italian film composers.